MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/step-3-creating-the-contoso-0c2-trading-partner-agreement.md

 ---
 description: "Learn more about: Step 3: Creating the Contoso 0C2 Trading Partner Agreement"
-title: "Step 3: Creating the Contoso 0C2 Trading Partner Agreement | Microsoft Docs" ms.custom: ""
+title: "Step 3: Creating the Contoso 0C2 Trading Partner Agreement" ms.custom: ""
 ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "agreements, creating"
-  - "creating, agreements"
-  - "double action tutorial, creating agreements" ms.assetid: b4267faa-5f10-4294-9890-169f1d5ad8f7
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Step 3: Creating the Contoso 0C2 Trading Partner Agreement
 In this step, you create a trading partner agreement between Contoso and Fabrikam using the Microsoft® [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] Management Console.
 You create a new trading partner agreement for the 0C2 Partner Interface Process (PIP).